What does it mean to be bold in B2B? Here's a definition to guide you.

 If you’re in Camp Virality, you conflate boldness with shock value.
 You pull stunts hoping to go viral.
 You glom onto trends that have nothing to do with you or your brand.
 You share random hot takes on LinkedIn to get people riled up, even though it has nothing to do with what you sell or who you serve.

-• Offers a distinctive perspective and brand personality
+- Offers a distinctive perspective and brand personality

-• Demonstrates true depth of expertise
+- Demonstrates true depth of expertise

 Many of us have spent time in camp one, camp two, or both (it’s me, hi, I’m the problem, it’s me).
 And you know what?
-Let’s not hang our heads in shame — we deserve a round of applause for having the guts to put ourselves out there and try something new.
+Let’s not hang our heads in shame.
+We deserve a round of applause for having the guts to put ourselves out there and try something new.

-We begin by defining bold.
 (Without an agreed upon definition to guide content ideation and creation, we risk veering off course — straight into Camp Copycat or Camp Virality.)

 Taking a stab at defining bold

-First, let’s consider how we use the word bold in other contexts.
+Consider how we use the word bold in other contexts.
 When it comes to typography, the dictionary defines bold as “a kind of typeface having dark, heavy strokes, used especially for emphasis.”

 We can all agree that when we add bold formatting to a doc, our message stands out.
 We’re not rewriting our message in Wingdings or completely changing its essence — we’re taking the words that exist on the page and emphasizing them.

-This version of bold is about ditching a tactics-first approach (Let’s create a drone show in the sky to promote our B2B HR Tech!) in favor of a brand-first approach that emphasizes your unique essence.
+It’s about ditching a tactics-first approach (Let’s create a drone show to promote our B2B SaaS!) in favor of a brand-first approach that emphasizes your unique essence.

-Let me share a few examples to illustrate what I mean.
+Let me show you what I mean.

 When we anchor bold to our brand, bold feels less risky and more strategic.
 Suddenly, we have an easier time planning exciting marketing campaigns and getting buy-in from senior leadership.